taijusanagi/2024-eth-singapore/README.md

 ## Why Silent Wars?

 1. **Censorship Resistance**: In the current crypto landscape, censorship resistance is crucial.
-The game is inspired by the challenges faced by Bitcoin and Ethereum, providing players with a deep understanding of the importance of maintaining a censorship-resistant environment.
+The game is inspired by the challenges faced by crypto coins like Bitcoin and Ethereum, providing players with a deep understanding of the importance of maintaining a censorship-resistant environment.

 2. **Learning On-Chain Governance**: The game offers players an opportunity to learn and experience on-chain governance firsthand.
 By participating in the governance process, players can better understand how DAOs and communities operate in the real world, effectively reducing the cost of user education.